jeffbass/yin-yang-ranch/README.rst

 Introduction
 ============

-This repository is a collection of Python programs and Raspberry Pi hardware projects to help manage a small urban permaculture farm called **Yin Yang Ranch**.
+This project is a collection of Python programs and Raspberry Pi hardware projects to help manage a small urban permaculture farm called **Yin Yang Ranch**.
 The 2 acre farm is an ongoing science project to build living soil, capture rain in barrels, and grow a variety of plants and fruit trees that can feed birds,